 Contribution risk is the potential for actual future contributions to deviate from expected future contributions.
-There are different sources of contribution risk such as the sponsor failing to make contributions in accordance with the funding policy or the contribution requirement becoming such a financial strain on the sponsor as a result of material changes in the contribution base

-(e.g., covered employees, covered payroll) that it affects the amount of contributions the Plan can collect.
+There are different sources of contribution risk such as the sponsor failing to make contributions in accordance with the funding policy or the contribution requirement becoming such a financial strain on the sponsor as a result of material changes in the contribution base (e.g., covered employees, covered payroll) that it affects the amount of contributions the Plan can collect.

-The chart below shows the components contributing to the change in Unfunded Actuarial Liability (UAL) from June 30, 2009 through June 30, 2019.
-Over the last 10 years, the UAL has increased by approximately \$215 million.
-The net liability losses (gray bar) of \$118 million, assumption changes (purple bar) of \$171 million, and contributions below the "tread water" level (red bar) of \$53 million resulting in a total UAL increase of \$342 million are the primary sources in the UAL growth.
-Investment gains (gold bar) of \$54 million and method changes (teal bar) of \$73 million have decreased the UAL since June 30, 2009.
+The chart below shows the aggregated components contributing to the change in Unfunded Actuarial Liability (UAL) from June 30, 2010 through June 30, 2020.
+Over the last 10 years, the UAL has increased by approximately \$326.3 million.
+The net liability losses (gray bar) of \$87.8 million, assumption changes (purple bar) of \$222.6 million, contributions below the "tread water" level (red bar) of \$24.2 million, and investment losses (gold bar) of \$64.8 million resulting in a total UAL increase of \$399.4 million are the sources of the UAL growth.
+Method changes (teal bar) of \$73 million have decreased the UAL since June 30, 2010.